-Forming a limited liability company (LLC) can seem intimidating at first.
+Forming an LLC can seem intimidating at first.
 You have a ton of paperwork to fill in, operational and managerial aspects of the company formation process to figure out, and applications to complete.

 Busy business owners who’d rather not deal with the legal limbo and red tape of business entity registration in their state may opt to hire an LLC organizer instead.